Be Happy

 to try to understand how your teammates feel appreciated.
 And as a team

-member, take a look inward and think about what makes
+member, take a look inward and think about what makes you feel

 appreciated.
 Then share your thoughts during 1-on-1s.